Puddle Knights Accessibility Report

 Similar Games With More Accessibility Features for Audio

-If you want to play Puddle Knights, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:
+If you want to play Puddle Knights, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

 We've documented 1 accessibility feature for Communication in Puddle Knights which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.